Special Occasions

 “Do you know what I really, REALLY want for a gift right now?”

-At first, he was speechless, but I waited.
-And finally, he whispered, “What?”
+At first, he was speechless, but I waited ... and finally, he breathed.
+“What?”

 “What I really would LOVE right now is a BIG hug!
 That would be … ”

-I never completed my sentence because Michael grabbed my neck with both arms.
-He pulled me in toward him, and squeezed me so hard I almost fell out of my chair on my head!
+Well, I never completed my sentence because Michael grabbed my neck, and with both of his arms, he pulled me in toward him.
+He squeezed me so hard I almost fell out of my chair on my head!

 After that, he raced away ...